jbrannon972/Drylogs2/planning-docs/TRANSCRIPT_IMPLEMENTATION_PLAN.md

 #### Visual Improvements Needed
 1. **Make headers visually distinct from materials:**
-   - Headers: Larger, different color, bold
+   - Headers: Larger, different color, bold.
+Not larger than they are, so really make the others smaller
    - Materials: Smaller font, different background color
    - More items visible at once